brownsugar/rsl-dev/README.md

 ## RE:START KartRider League Season 1

-This project is still work in progess, some feature may not work expectedly.
+This project is still work in progess, some features may not work expectedly.

 https://rsl.tw